jahlqvis/TUF-2000M/README.md

 ## Installation

-The software was developed and tested on a Macbook Pro (2017) with Microsoft Visual Studio 2019.
+The software was developed and tested on a Macbook Pro with Microsoft Visual Studio 2019.

 The software contains three projects.

 TUF-2000M.Console - Console application written in .NET Core 3.0
 TUF-2000M - a .NET Standard 2.1 library
-TUF-2000M.Test - Contains the unit tests
+TUF-2000M.Test - Contains the unit tests .

-Use Microsoft Visual Studio and compile and publish the solution, to make a native console app for you .NET standard/core compatible platform.
+Use Microsoft Visual Studio and compile and publish the solution, to make a native console app for you .NET Standard/ .NET Core compatible platform.

 ## Usage